-- 8.1 Internal audit work is planned at all levels of operation in order to establish priorities, achieve objectives and ensure the efficient and effective use of audit resources in meeting the Internal Audit Charter. - 8.2 The Group Manager Internal Audit produces an Internal Audit Strategy consisting of a three year plan and an annual plan.
-The plans are developed in consultation with the Corporate Directors, Section 151 Officer and Senior Managers.
-The Strategy details how the assurance for the opinion on the overall adequacy and effectiveness of the organisation's control environment will be demonstrated. - 8.3 The Internal Audit plans are subject to annual revision and approval by the Section 151 Officer for reporting to the Governance & Ethics Committee.
+- 8.1 Internal audit work is planned at all levels of operation in order to establish priorities, achieve objectives and ensure the efficient and effective use of audit resources in meeting the Internal Audit Charter. - 8.2 The Group Manager Assurance produces an Internal Audit Strategy and this provides the framework within which three termly plans are delivered in each financial year.
+Each termly plan covers a period of four months and is developed in consultation with the Corporate Directors, Section 151 Officer and Senior Managers.
+The Strategy details how the assurance for the opinion on the overall adequacy and effectiveness of the organisation's control environment will be demonstrated. - 8.3 The Internal Audit plans are subject to revision and approval by the Section 151 Officer for reporting to the Governance & Ethics Committee.
 These plans include an element of contingency to allow Internal Audit to be responsive to changes in conditions and to requests for assistance from managers.
 They also take account of the Authority's risk management process with the aim of identifying and evaluating any residual risks, not covered by appropriate control mechanisms, which need to be included in the Internal Audit Plan.
-The Plan process also involves assessing, through ongoing liaison with management and External Audit, any new developments or significant changes in the Authority's responsibilities. - 8.4 Objectives are prepared for each routine Internal Audit assignment and are normally discussed with relevant line managers before the work is started.
+The Plan process also involves assessing, through ongoing liaison with management and External Audit, any new developments or significant changes in the Authority's responsibilities.

+- 8.4 Objectives are prepared for each routine Internal Audit assignment and are normally discussed with relevant line managers before the work is started.
 Internal Audit will usually give reasonable notice to the relevant manager of the start of an audit and will minimise any disruption to the smooth running of the area under review.
-However, Internal Audit reserves the right to make unannounced visits where the Group Manager Internal Audit considers it necessary. - 8.5 The Section adopts a structured approach to all its work including the use of a risk-based, systematic approach, where appropriate, for opinion audits.
+However, Internal Audit reserves the right to make unannounced visits where the Group Manager Assurance considers it necessary. - 8.5 The Section adopts a structured approach to all its work including the use of a risk-based, systematic approach, where appropriate, for opinion audits.